decyphertek-io/decyphertek/docs/technotes/Droidian.md

 ---------
 "A container-based approach to boot a full Android system on regular GNU/Linux systems running Wayland based desktop environments."

-* Issues: Uses older verison og Lineage, need to find out how to Upgrade the version to 21.
+* Issues: Uses older verison of Lineage, need to find out how to Upgrade the version to 21.

 Qemu:
 -----